Import Regulations by Country

 The import duties on a car from new to 3 years old is 52.29 % of its value.
 A used car from 4 to 5 years old has import duties of 63.91 %, and a car over 5 years old 79.03 %.
 The taxable value of the vehicle is determined by the government depending on the year, make, model, engine capacity and optional equipment.

 Import of used cars allowed for vehicles up to three years old only.
 High taxation and detailed regulations apply.

 High taxation applies.
 New vehicles importation allowed up to 1600cc.
 Vehicles exceeding 1600cc must have been registered in the importers name abroad for at least one year.
 A bank bond may be required.

-The Jordanian customs charge high import tax on vehicles which is calculated based on the latest year model of the vehicle and goes up depending on any extra options the vehicle might have.
+The Jordanian customs charge high import tax on vehicles which is calculated based on the latest year model of the vehicle and goes up depending on any additional features the vehicle might have.
+Vehicles up to five years old are allowed into the country.
+A reduced tax for Hybrid vehicle with certain engine sizes is available.
 Jordan is also a transit point for shipments to Iraq, and a lot of Iraqi car importers operate from the Jordanian Free Zone

 Under Kenya Revenue Authority’s control, only 2001-2009 models can be imported to be driven in Kenya.

 Lebanon allows the import of cars up to 8 years old.
 As of 2009 you can only import cars of the

 The Lebanese customs charge high import tax that varies depending on the year model and the capacity of the engine.
 Higher year model or a bigger engine increases the import tax charged.